Covering Critical Race Theory: Resources and Tips to Debunk Misinformation

 - How a GOP Senate resolution condemning critical race theory distorts the facts.
 A PolitiFact fact checker explains both sides of the debate and vets an anti-CRT resolution, explaining its “distortions.”

-Journalists around the country have reported on CRT.
+Journalists around the country have reported on CRT, and how race and racism is taught in schools.
 Some of their work is listed here:

 Critical race theory battles are driving frustrated, exhausted

 educators out of their jobs.
 NBC reports on how